Forest Hill, London: Amenities

-Horniman Museum is home to anthropological and cultural collections, an aquarium and one of the most varied collections of taxidermy in the northern hemisphere.
+Horniman Museum is home to anthropological and cultural collections, an aquarium and one of the most varied collections of taxidermy in the Northern Hemisphere including the worlds first taxidermy of a walrus.
 It also houses one of the finest collection of musical instruments in the British Isles.
 Contained within its accompanying gardens is an animal enclosure, flower gardens, and a Grade II listed early 20th century conservatory.
 Views from the gardens stretch out over central and north London.

 Following a successful and widely supported campaign from local group Save The Face Of Forest Hill, Louise House was designated a Grade II listed building by English Heritage.

 Forest Hill Library was built in 1901 to an Arts and Crafts design by local architect Alexander Hennell.
 It is one of over 500 Grade II listed buildings in Lewisham Borough.
 It was refurbished in 2008.

 Recreation

-A few parks are located and around in Forest Hill.
+A few parks are located in and around in Forest Hill.
 Horniman Triangle Park is located directly opposite Horniman Museum and Gardens, with Tarleton Gardens close by.
 Blythe Hill is located on the border with Catford, while in Sydenham, Baxter Field, Mayow Park and Sydenham Hill Woods are located on the border with Forest Hill.

 Alongside Sydenham Hill Woods, is the Dulwich and Sydenham Golf course, dating back to 1893.
 There are three nature reserves in Forest Hill: Dacres Wood, Devonshire Road and Garthorne Road.
 Dacres Wood Nature Reserve is open on the last Saturday of each month and Devonshire Road Nature Reserve on the last Sunday of the month.

 Architecture

 With a range of architectural styles spanning the late 19th and 20th centuries, Forest Hill was described by Sir Norman Foster as "a delightful pocket of South London".
-Of particular note are the Capitol Cinema (now a JD Wetherspoon pub), the Horniman Museum, and classic art deco mansion blocks Forest Croft and Taymount Grange.
+Of particular note are the Capitol Cinema (latterly a JD Wetherspoon pub), the Horniman Museum, and classic art deco mansion blocks Forest Croft and Taymount Grange.

-Education

-There are nine primary schools in SE23 (Dalmain, Fairlawn, Holy Trinity, Horniman, Kilmorie, Perrymount, St George's, St William of York), one specialist through school (Brent Knoll) and one secondary school (Forest Hill School for boys).
-Eliot Bank primary and Sydenham School (for girls) is close by in Upper Sydenham.
-There are no private schools in Forest Hill; however, Dulwich College, James Allen's Girls, St Dunstans and Sydenham High are in surrounding areas.
-Furthermore, there are no colleges in Forest Hill; however, Forest Hill and Sydenham schools have a joint sixth form.